marriola/Transmute/README.md

 ##### Insertion rules

 An insertion rule is written similarly to a deletion rule, with the input segment either empty or containing only `∅`.
-Insertion rules are be conditional only.
+Insertion rules are conditional only.

     ∅→s/[$stop+$dental]_[$stop+$dental]